blog-post-banner

 2_6.png

-Here are the main fields you’ll need to fill out:
+Here are the seven main fields you fill in:

-2. Link to the application/website - provide the URL of the website where you plan to use this OfferWall, or the link to your mobile application or game.
+• Link to the application/website — the URL where you will use the OfferWall, or the link to your mobile app or game.

-4. Currency calculator - shows the calculation based on the multiplier you set.
+• Currency calculator — shows the live calculation based on the multiplier you set.

-5. Currency name - determines what is shown as the “name” for the virtual currency in the OfferWall (e.g., points, pts, gold).
+• Currency name — the displayed name of the virtual currency (for example points, pts, or gold).

-6. Currency abbreviation - the abbreviation for the currency name above.
+• Currency abbreviation — the short form of the currency name above.

 3_6.png

-Personalization - you can set custom colors for your OfferWall from this menu.
+• Personalization — set custom colors for your OfferWall.

 4_6.png

-Once you’re done, hit the + Add OfferWall button and your OfferWall will be created:
+When you're ready, click + Add OfferWall and your OfferWall is created:

 5_6.png

-1. Preview - opens a popup where you can see how your OfferWall looks.
+• Preview — opens a popup showing how your OfferWall looks.

-3. Website codes - gives you the URL of your OfferWall (where you’ll send your visitors or players).
+• Website codes — gives the URL of your OfferWall, where you send visitors or players.

 6_6.png